 Sexual Abuse That Is Not Reported By Church Clergy Is A Crime

 Of course my parents just told him to stop bothering his sister.
 I told my friends after my brother beat me because he bruised me pretty good.
-They told me I should tell someone and I finally decided I was going crazy and would write it all down.
+They told me I should tell someone.
+I finally decided I was going crazy and would write it all down.
 I left it in a pile of things on my desk in my room.
 It wasn’t hidden away but my mom searched my room that day and I came home to a typewritten letter from her.
-In the letter, she told me that my brother had come to her before his mission and she told him not to go to the Bishop…for whatever reason, she told him not to…because we were a “church going family” on the surface.
+In the letter, she told me that my brother had come to her before his mission and she told him not to go to the Bishop.
+For whatever reason, she told him not to…because we were a “church going family” on the surface.

 Spiritual Abuse Comes From Not Being Protected From Abuse By Clergy

 The one real thing that they said that I distinctly remember was, “What will the neighbors think?”
 I remember wondering if this was this was about.
 I grew up with my mother telling me I was her baby girl.
 Growing up this was the message from my mother.
 And then finding out when I was 16 that her pride and fear were more important was extremely devastating to me.
 When I was 16 I quit going to church because I couldn’t see a point.
 My mom didn’t care.
 God must not care.

 The rug had been ripped out from underneath me.
 My whole world was completely in turmoil.
 I barely graduated from high school but I was still able to get into college.
 At the time, I got accepted to college–which was my way of getting out of the house.
 This is when my oldest brother transferred to that university.
 So I ended up going to my first year with him, on campus.
 From what I understand, he did talk to a Bishop.
 As we understand it in our doctrine, repentance includes restitution.